arismoko/ARIS-Language/README.md

 ```csharp
 public static ~void func ~T@(ref ~T lhs, ref ~T rhs)
 ```
 See how we specified that it was a void function?
 That's only there to ease the anxiety some of you Csharp veterans are probably feeling right about now.
-You dont need to specify that it's void the interpreter will assume it is.
+You dont need to specify that, but if it makes you feel better I understand.

 **Complete Flappy Bird Game**: